andsalves-dev/jobsity-test/README.md

 ## Bot commands
 The bot can execute a few tasks, using the following patterns:

+#### Register / Login:
+- Once you enter the page, and you're not logged in, the bot will ask you to enter 'register' or 'login'.
+After that, you will be walked through the respective wizard.
+You can use your username and password to login once registered.

+Default credentials:
+`username: andsalves, passwd: 123456`

+#### For logged user:
 - Deposit an amount - pattern: "Deposit" + numerical amount + currency
   - Examples:
     - Deposit 1000 USD